 I drove Jake to the hospital, dropped him off and said I'd go park the car and come right back.
 I guess I must be pretty naive, because I actually expected him to go in, see a doctor, get a good scolding for drinking, get a few prescription medications, and we'd go home.
 To my surprise, by the time I came back, I saw they already had him on a gurney, in a hospital gown!!!
 They were about to hook him up to an IV.
 I was like, what the hell is going on????
 They wanted to keep him overnight.
 It all seemed very surreal.
 Jake did stay overnight, and the doctors wanted him to stay even longer, but he insisted on leaving the next day because he couldn't afford to miss work.

-Thanks to very expensive vitamins and nutritional supplements I heard about through a friend, Jake was somehow able to make a miraculous recovery, and in the months following his hospitalization, he was starting to look better than I'd seen him in a long time.
-He became his cheerful self again, and his family seemed amazed by his quick recovery.
+Well, we got lucky.
+Jake's doctor put him on diuretics and Digoxin, and a good friend of mine just happened to get into a business that sold very expensive vitamins and nutritional supplements.
+The testimonials were unbelievable, so I ordered some, and Jake was somehow able to make a miraculous recovery.
+In the months following his hospitalization, he was starting to look better than I'd seen him in a long time.
+He became his cheerful self again, and his family seemed amazed by his quick turnaround.

 Because he was looking so much better, I wasn't as alarmed as I should have been, when one day, about 3 months after he got out of the hospital, he said, "I think it would probably be ok for me to have a beer on occasion..."